jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+touch indicator at least on initial load for logo image emphasize those image upload buttons more.
+Thumbprint icon? in v2 i could try to graduate them.

 can i tree shake vue?
 Vite says it's optimizable and i do think the entire thing is loading... hmmm

 might get too slow with huge photos